HughFerg/CS3500/resources/README.txt

 Our Animator is represented by the concrete class AnimatorModelImpl, which implements the AnimatorModel interface.
-Animation commands are represented as a Command object, with start/end times, shape at start of the command (to be updated as time passes) and shape at end of command.
+Animation commands are represented as a Command object, with start/end times, concrete shape at start of the command (to be updated as time passes) and shape at end of command.
 We chose this because it simplified the process of transformation over time between shapes, and coupled the 2 shapes together with the times relevant to mutation.
 A when the user inputs an animation, it is essentially inputting a future shape.